ChromeUniverse/Personal-website/src/content/articles/prisma.md

 Prisma is the database toolkit I've always wanted in my JS/TS stack.
 The ORM is intuitive to use, the migration tools are great, and the schema language makes representing models and relations a breeze.
 And my favorite part: working with databases isn't a drag anymore.
 It's a fantastic piece of tech and I can totally see myself using it in 2023 and beyond.

 It's far from being perfect though, and like any technology, it's not without its faults and limitations.
-But that's what alternatives like Drizzle are for -- and it's great to see more competition in the DB tooling space
+But that's what alternatives like Drizzle are for -- and it's great to see more competition in the DB tooling space.

-I hope this post has helped learn a bit more about this awesome piece of database tooling, and maybe even convinced you to try it out for yourself. 😉
+I hope this post has helped you learn a bit more about this awesome piece of DB tooling, and maybe even convinced you to try it out for yourself. 😉

 Peace ✌